Application Portfolio Assessment Introduction and Best Practices

 HOPEX supports the entire application lifecycle, from planning and design to retirement.
 This means you can assess your current portfolio and plan for the future by aligning application investments with your organization's strategic goals.

-HOPEX provides a comprehensive set of tools and features to assist in application portfolio assessment by helping you capture, analyze, and visualize data about your applications and their relationships with other elements of your enterprise architecture.
+HOPEX provides comprehensive tools and features to assist in application portfolio assessment.
+It helps you capture, analyze, and visualize data about your applications and their relationships with other elements of your enterprise architecture.

 Why should you assess your application portfolio?